LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/1. Introduction to Machine Learning/Readme.md

 Moreover, if you face with the problem that the test set performance is so bad while there is a amazing good job at the train set.
 And you're curious about the solution, the next part will help you, but I leave the code in the ***MorePro_apply_for_mnist_NNW*** folder.

-If you finsih all the things,:partying_face: congratulation :hugs: :100: You're cool :cowboy_hat_face:
+If you finsih all the things,:partying_face: congratulation :hugs: :100: You're cool :cowboy_hat_face::kiss: